Kelsey-Winkeler/kelsey-winkeler.github.io/_pages/about.md

 Other Pursuits
 ---
 If you'd like to learn a little about me outside of school, you can check out the [Other Pursuits](https://kelsey-winkeler.github.io/outside-of-school/) page.
-Note: Other Pursuits page is currently under construction (3/27/23).
+Note: Other Pursuits page is currently under construction.

 CV
 ---